shaunlowis/satNET/README.md

 This leads to the creation of a self-generating model, requiring only a few highly detailed orbits at convenient locations.

+## **General communication**

+We can obviously continue to contact eachother in whatever way we want, but I have made a [discord server](https://discord.gg/gB5UNhKFKt) that might make things easier.
+The link above is an invite link.
+I suggest we use this for meetings, things that everyone might want to know, etc.

 ## **Code Development**

 I am trying to write updates on what I do in github as comments under issues.
 Issues that other people can work on will be [pinned issues](https://github.com/shaunlowis/satNET/issues)